sennem/Abre/README.md

 # Abre

-Abre is an open platform that helps school districts provide easily authenticated, role-based access to web-based systems.
+Abre is an open platform for schools who want to have a creative portal for their staff and students.
+Abre holds a collection of web apps.
+It also provides a framework for developers to create standalone web applications.
+Abre is licensed under a GNU General Public License (Version 3).
+Contributors welcomed.

 ## Documentation